neatudarius/a-boring-thread-attributes-interface/README.md

 # WG21 P3022: A Boring Thread Attributes Interface

+Authors: David Sankel <dsankel@adobe.com> (@camio), Darius Neațu <dariusn@adobe.com> (@neatudarius)

+Audience: Library Evolution

+Abstract: The standard library lacks facilities to configure stack sizes or names for threads.
+This has resulted in a proliferation of code making use of unportable, platform-specific thread libraries.
+This paper argues that a simple, standardized, thread attribute API is a preferred solution to this problem.

-This repo is work for [WG21: C++ Standards Committee Papers](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/).
+> Note: This repo/paper is work for [WG21: C++ Standards Committee Papers](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/).

 ## Introduction
 The top-level of this repository contains the source code for various proposals and the generated/ directory contains the generated proposals (HTML or PDF).